 - collaborative workshop development, innovative approaches to writing instruction, reaching across disciplines and honing practical skills.

-- Graduate Students in English Association, Vice President (2015-2016): participated in department and school-wide meetings to establish program policies, helped to create an inclusive environment for graduate students in our department.
+- Graduate Students in English Association, Vice President (2015-2016): participated in department and school-wide meetings to establish program policies, worked with student union on issues of equity, helped to create an inclusive environment for graduate students in our department.